 The randomised double-blind, placebo-controlled trial enrolled 19,114 healthy participants (16,703 in Australia, 2,114 in the US).
 Participants lived in urban, regional and rural locations in south eastern Australia and across multiple US states.

 The Results (published September 17, 2018 in NEJM)

 ASPREE found low dose (100 mg) aspirin did not prolong life free of disability, or significantly reduce the risk of a first heart attack or stroke in healthy people aged 70 plus, over the duration of the trial.
 The overall benefit (on life free of disability) did not offset the increased risk of bleeding, a known side-effect of aspirin.

-Professor John McNeil is the lead investigator in Australia and is responsible for designing and planning the ASPREE Study at Monash University and he oversees the central coordination of all Australian ASPREE sites and sub-studies to ensure progress of the trial.
+Professor John McNeil is the principal investigator in Australia and is responsible for designing and planning the ASPREE Study at Monash University and he oversees the central coordination of all Australian ASPREE sites and sub-studies to ensure progress of the trial.